-- To introduce the relevance of this course to the existing technology through demonstrations, case studies, simulations, contributions of scientist, national/international policies with a futuristic vision along with socio-economic impact and issues - To study circuits using feedback concepts and tuned circuits - To learn circuits using OPAMP.PLL and Timer ICs - To know the design of power amplifier circuits to meet desired specifications - 1.
+- To introduce the relevance of this course to the existing technology through demonstrations, case studies, simulations, contributions of scientist, national/international policies with a futuristic vision along with socio-economic impact and issues - To study circuits using feedback concepts and tuned circuits - To learn circuits using OPAMP,PLL and Timer ICs - To know the design of power amplifier circuits to meet desired specifications - 1.
 Design and Analysis of Feedback amplifiers - 2.
-Design and analysis of RC phase shift oscillator - 3.
-Design and analysis of Hartley and Colpitts LC Oscillators - 4.
-Design and analysis of single Tuned amplifier - 5.
-Design and analysis of Wien bridge oscillator using OPAMP - Design and analysis of Schmitt trigger using OPAMP - 7.
-Design and analysis of Waveform generators using OPAMP - 8.
-Design and analysis of Active filters using OPAMP - 9.
-Design and analysis of Voltage controlled oscillator using PLL IC - 10.
-Design and analysis of Astable and Monostable Multivibrators using Timer IC - 11.
-Spice simulation of differential amplifiers and operational amplifiers - 12.
-Spice simulation of Class A and Class B Power Amplifiers.
+Design and analysis of Hartley and Colpitts LC Oscillators - 3.
+Design and analysis of single Tuned amplifier - 4.
+Design and analysis of Wien bridge oscillator using OPAMP - 5.
+Design and analysis of Schmitt trigger using OPAMP - 6.
+Design and analysis of Waveform generators using OPAMP - 7.
+Design and analysis of Active filters using OPAMP - 8.
+Design and analysis of Voltage controlled oscillator using PLL IC - 9.
+Design and analysis of Astable and Monostable Multivibrators using Timer IC

-- Ability to comprehend and appreciate the significance and role of this course in the present contemporary world - Ability to design oscillators and multistage amplifiers - Ability to analyse power amplifier circuits. - · Ability to design circuits using OPAMP,PLL and Timer ICs
+- Ability to comprehend and appreciate the significance and role of this course in the present contemporary world - Ability to design oscillators and multistage amplifiers - Ability to analyse power amplifier circuits. - Ability to design circuits using OPAMP,PLL and Timer ICs